meldew/2023_Bachelor_Project_AGV_Docking/README.md

 Introduction link.

 # Setup Instructions
+`Before Reading:`
 > __Warning__
-NOTE:
 This package has only been tested with ROS Melodic and VMware Workstation 17 Player.
 It has not been tested with other ROS versions or on a clean Linux machine. --Throughout the guide, make sure that the following instructions are made for ROS Melodic and Robotino only!
+The robotic arm guide is `not included!`

+ .

 Installation: